Mississippi State Penitentiary: 2000s to 2020s

-The lethal injection table was first used for executions in 2002.
+The lethal injection table was first used on Tracy Hansen's execution in 2002.

 On November 17, 2003, Larry Hentz escaped from Unit 24B of MSP; he was believed to have been traveling with his wife.
 The escapee and his wife were captured in San Diego, California on December 11, 2003.
 Hentz was returned to prison.

 In 2005, Tim Climer, the executive director of the Sunflower County Economic Development District, stated that he wanted to develop MSP as a tourist attraction by establishing an interpretive center.

 In 2010, the Mississippi State Penitentiary became the first correctional facility in the United States to install a system to prevent contraband cell phone usage by inmates.
 The managed access system was to prevent the authentication and operation of contraband wireless devices within the prison grounds.
 Other prisoners, visitors and guards had been smuggling in cellphones as whole units or in pieces for later re-assembly and use.
-Federal Communications Commission regulations do not allow for devices which interfere with communications on licensed frequencies; The Communications Act only allows a federal agency jam frequencies.
+Federal Communications Commission regulations do not allow for devices which interfere with communications on licensed frequencies; The Communications Act only allows a federal agency to jam frequencies.
 The managed access system renders unauthorized devices useless within the prison; it relieves the administration of having to locate or confiscate the devices.
 It permits authorized devices to operate unimpeded.
 The technology avoids the legal impediments associated with competing technologies for cell detection and cell-jamming.
 It ensures that all emergency 911 calls are permitted to complete.
 Christopher Epps, Commissioner of MDOC, announced the system on September 8, 2010, and suggested that it provided a model for other prisons to use to reduce contraband cell phones.
 Due to the installation of the system, between August 6, 2010 and September 9, 2010, more than 216,320 texts and calls were blocked.